 Cleaning the Tile

 Before you begin installing a floating vinyl floor over ceramic tile, completely clean the old tile.
-Contaminants such as dirt, dust, crumbs, grease, wax or oil from cooking or from skin contact can all ruin the way the linoleum's adhesive will bond to the tile floor.
+Contaminants such as dirt, dust, crumbs, grease, wax or oil from cooking can all ruin the way the linoleum's adhesive will bond to the tile floor.
 To remove all of these contaminants at once, clean the floor with a solvent cleaner such as mineral spirits.
 Rinse the floor with fresh, clean water to finish.

 Inspecting for Damage